 We have been leaders in online education for over 20 years.
 In fact, in 2002 Duquesne launched one of the nation’s first forensic nursing programs, created by faculty members who are innovators within the field.

-Our program is rooted in forensic science and law.
+Our masters program is rooted in forensic science and law.